 Nearly every pool on this list also provides swimming lessons.
 See their websites for more information.

 Alex Haily Pool - This pool is in the Fall Creek area of downtown.
 The big pool has a water slide.
 There is a kiddie pool for babies and toddlers.

-Cass Park Pool - The Cass Park Pools have memberships or day passes.
-There is a great zero depth entry kiddie pool for babies and toddlers and a very large regular pool with diving boards, lap lanes, and a water slide.
-Swimming lessons are available.
-There is an area with Little Tikes houses and slides for toddlers to play on, but the this area is on a black cushioned fabric that gets very hot on little feet, so bring shoes that are easy to slip on and off.
-Cass park is located on the West side of town on 89.
+Cass Park Pool - The Cass Park Pools have season pass memberships or day passes.
+There is a great zero depth entry kiddie pool for babies & toddlers as well as an Olympic size pool with diving board and a water slide.
+Lap Swim times and swimming lessons are available.
+There is an area with Little Tikes houses and slides for toddlers to play in, but this area is on a black cushioned mat that gets very hot on little feet, so bring shoes that are easy to slip on and off.
+Cass park is located on the West side of town on State Route 89.